 Visit our Awards and Recognition page to view current and previous awardees.

-There are several resources for faculty development outside the hospital medicine division.
+There are several resources for faculty development outside the Division of Hospital Medicine.
 Examples include:

-- The UM Faculty Career Development Program - this program offers courses and workshops on various topics to help physicians with career advancement.
-Learn more or sign up for the email newsletter.
+- UM Faculty Career Development Program - Offers courses and workshops on various topics to help physicians with career advancement.

-- The SHM/SGIM/ ACLGIM Academic Hospitalist Academy - this highly regarded course is packed with content to help hospitalists advance their academic careers.
+- SHM/SGIM/ ACLGIM Academic Hospitalist Academy - A highly regarded course packed with content to help hospitalists advance their academic careers.